 Frequently Asked Questions(F.A.Q)

-What types of treatments are done at the Atrium Laser Vein Center?
+What types of treatments are done at the Westchester Laser Vein Center?

 Vein treatments include laser, sclerotherapy, vein closure and phlebectomy.
 An individual treatment plan is developed for each patient, taking into account his or her medical condition and/or cosmetic requirements.

 What is the cost for treatment?

 The cost for treatment depends on which procedures are deemed appropriate for your condition and how many treatments will probably be needed to correct it.

 Many insurance companies cover the cost of a procedure (after co-pay and deductible requirements are met) if it is considered medically necessary.
 Cosmetic procedures are NOT covered.
 The doctor or his assistant will discuss with you whether they feel your treatment is medically necessary or cosmetic.
 You can always contact your insurance carrier to review their policy and coverage limits

 If you have been referred to the vein center by your physician for a medical condition, your insurance should cover the cost of the consultation (subject to co-payment and deductible requirements).

 How many treatments will I need for my condition?